Each field has a field data type, or field type. This type indicates the

 english analyzer, and the

 This is the purpose of multi-fields.
-Most datatypes support multi-fields
+Most field types support multi-fields